sondos-ahmed/sondos-be-nc-news/README.md

 # News Articles API

 This repo create the backend functionalities of news articles app.
-It service different endpoints to search in the database.
-This repo gives the ability to list the articles,article comments, add comments, get all users in the database, which they are the author for each comment.
-You can find a description of each point in endpoints.json.
+It serve different endpoints to search in the database.
+This repo gives the ability to list the articles,article comments, add comments and get all users in the database, which they are the author for each comment.
+You can find a description of each endpoint in endpoints.json.

 The link for this API can be found here: